graphhopper/graphhopper/docs/web/api-doc.md

 paths[0].instructions[0].annotationText       | [optional] A text describing the instruction in more detail, e.g. like surface of the way, warnings or involved costs paths[0].instructions[0].annotationImportance | [optional] 0 stands for INFO, 1 for warning, 2 for costs, 3 for costs and warning paths[0].instructions[0].exitNr               | [optional] Only available for USE_ROUNDABOUT instructions.
 The count of exits at which the route leaves the roundabout. paths[0].instructions[0].turnAngle            | [optional] Only available for USE_ROUNDABOUT instructions.
 The radian of the route within the roundabout: 0<r<2*PI for clockwise and -2PI<r<0 for counterclockwise transit.
-Is NaN if direction of rotation is undefined.
+Is null the direction of rotation is undefined.

 ## Area information